Restaurants in Florence can fall into two categories: a waste of money or a religious experience.

 The 5 Best Restaurants in Florence: Locals Pick

-Locals and seasoned travellers to Florence love to boss you around and tell you where to eat.
+Locals and seasoned travelers to Florence love to boss you around and tell you where to eat.
 Let them do it.

 1. L’Osteria di Giovanni (my recommendation)